 BP wants to understand why there is a STEM skills gap in the UK and what needs to be done to close it.
-We are partnering with the Science Museum Group and King’s College London on a major collaborative research and development programme for science education.
+We are partnering with the Science Museum Group, University College London and King’s College London on a major collaborative research and development programme for science education.
 It’s called Enterprising Science

 What is science capital?

 Enterprising Science and the concept of Science Capital